zdimension/blog/_drafts/everyone-gets-bidirectional-bfs-wrong.md

 <label>A fictional rail network between European cities.</label>

-If we look closely, these three graphs can be classified with two important properties:
+If we look closely, these three graphs can be characterized by two important properties:
-- the first two are directed, meaning the edges have an intrinsic direction (e.g. "Eat breakfast" comes before "Wake up"), while the third is undirected, meaning the edges don't have a direction (e.g. "Paris" is connected to "Berlin" and vice-versa).
+- the first two are directed, meaning the edges have an intrinsic direction (e.g. "Eat breakfast" comes after "Wake up"), while the third is undirected, meaning the edges don't have a direction (e.g. "Paris" is connected to "Berlin" and vice-versa).
 - the last two contain cycles, meaning you can start at a node and follow the edges to come back to the same node, while the first doesn't.

 Additionally, the first one is a tree, or more pedantically a directed tree.
 In a tree, there exists at most one path between any two nodes.